7 Diastasis Recti Symptoms Every Mother Should Know

 Path 2: Participate in a Wholistic Diastasis Recti Exercise Program

 One of the reasons I love this program is because it starts gently.
 You will learn to reconnect with your pelvic floor and deep abdominal muscles.
-You will learn how to know if you are using them correctly or not.
+You will also learn how to know if you are using those muscles correctly or not.

 Many ab exercises, such as planks, crunches, and twists can actually aggravate diastasis recti.
 So you definitely need a program that helps you address the diastasis specifically, not just your core muscles.
 Stay tuned with this Diastasis Recti series because I will be talking about the benefits and problems of diastasis recti exercises soon!